Krajina, Slovensko, Objekty, predmety a priestory, Hont, Kostoly, Umenie, Stavby, Fotografie

 Kalvária v Banskej Štiavnici

-Hits: 3034
+Hits: 3435

 Banskoštiavnická Kalvária je najimpozantnejšou barokovou kalváriou v strednej Európe.
 Jednou z najstarších kalvárií na Slovensku.
 Od roku 1993 je súčasťou územia, ktoré spolu s historickým mestom Banská Štiavnica boli zaradené na Zoznam svetového kultúrneho a prírodného dedičstva UNESCO.
-Od júna 2007 je na zozname 100 najohrozenejších pamiatok sveta.
-Kaplnky a kostoly Kalvárie: Ježiš sa lúči so svojou Matkou, Diabol pokúša Ježiša, Ježiš umýva apoštolom nohy, Kaplnka Božského Srdca, Posledná večera, Bolestné srdce Panny Márie, Ježiš na hore Olivovej, Kaplnka svätých schodov, Judášova zrada, Odsúdenie Ježiša, Ježiš pred Herodesom, Ježiša bičujú, Kaplnka Ecce Homo, Ježiš berie svoj kríž, Ježiša pribíjajú na kríž, Horný kostol – Kristus na kríži, Boží hrob, Obrezanie Pána, Útek do Egypta, Dvanásťročný Ježiš v chráme, Ježiš sa stretá so svojou Matkou, Panna Mária pod krížom, Ježišovo telo v lone Matky, Ježiša pochovávajú (kalvaria.org).
+Od júna 2007 je na zozname 100 najohrozenejších pamiatok sveta. a Kalvárie: Ježiš sa lúči so svojou Matkou, Diabol pokúša Ježiša, Ježiš umýva apoštolom nohy, Kaplnka Božského Srdca, Posledná večera, Bolestné srdce Panny Márie, Ježiš na hore Olivovej, Kaplnka svätých schodov, Judášova zrada, Odsúdenie Ježiša, Ježiš pred Herodesom, Ježiša bičujú, Kaplnka Ecce Homo, Ježiš berie svoj kríž, Ježiša pribíjajú na kríž, Horný kostol – Kristus na kríži, Boží hrob, Obrezanie Pána, Útek do Egypta, Dvanásťročný Ježiš v chráme, Ježiš sa stretá so svojou Matkou, Panna Mária pod krížom, Ježišovo telo v lone Matky, Ježiša pochovávajú (kalvaria.org).
 Predpokladá sa, že tvorcom architektonického návrhu bol Samuel Mikovíny (nomad.sk).

 Časť výtvarnej výzdoby a mobiliáru jednej z najvzácnejších barokových pamiatok na Slovensku bola vykradnutá, časť sa stala terčom vandalov.
 Miestni aktivisti sa zaslúžili o to, že Kalvária je zapísaná v zozname 100 najohrozenejších pamiatok sveta (Informačná tabuľa).
 Kalvária bola obnovená na prelome 70-tych a 80-tych rokov 20. storočia (Bujnová et all, 2003). Štiavnická kalvária vznikla tak, že páter František Perger z jezuitského kláštora v Banskej Štiavnici chcel od bohatého ťažiara Leopolda Ondreja Fritza z Friedenliebu kúpiť Scharffenberg.
 Pánovi Fritzovi bolo čudné, načo chce takú ničotu.
 Kriaky a bodľačie.
 Páter až na tretie naliehanie naveľa prezradil svoj úmysel vybudovať na vrchu Kalváriu.
-Fritz sa rozhodol, že na takýto účel Scharffenberg nepredá, ale daruje, kým bude slúžiť na úctu k Bohu” (podľa Hidvéghy).
+Fritz sa rozhodol, že na takýto účel Scharffenberg nepredá, ale daruje, „kým bude slúžiť na úctu k Bohu“ (podľa Hidvéghy).

-Banská Štiavnica Calvary is the most imposing Baroque calvary in Central Europe, also one of the oldest calvaries in Slovakia.
+Calvary is the most imposing Baroque calvary in Central Europe, also one of the oldest calvaries in Slovakia.
 Since 1993, it has been part of the territory along with the historic town of Banská Štiavnica, inscribed on the UNESCO World Cultural and Natural Heritage List.
 Since June 2007, it has been listed among the 100 most endangered monuments in the world.
-Chapels and churches of the Calvary include: Jesus Bids Farewell to His Mother, Devil Tempts Jesus, Jesus Washes the Apostles’ Feet, Chapel of the Divine Heart, Last Supper, Sorrowful Heart of Virgin Mary, Jesus on the Mount of Olives, Chapel of the Holy Stairs, Judas’ Betrayal, Condemnation of Jesus, Jesus Before Herod, Flagellation of Jesus, Chapel of Ecce Homo, Jesus Takes Up His Cross, Jesus Nailed to the Cross, Upper Church – Christ on the Cross, Holy Sepulcher, Circumcision of the Lord, Flight into Egypt, Twelve-Year-Old Jesus in the Temple, Jesus Meets His Mother, Virgin Mary Beneath the Cross, Jesus’ Body in His Mother’s Lap, Burial of Jesus (kalvaria.org).
+Chapels and churches of the Calvary include: Jesus Bids Farewell to His Mother, Devil Tempts Jesus, Jesus Washes the Apostles‘ Feet, Chapel of the Divine Heart, Last Supper, Sorrowful Heart of Virgin Mary, Jesus on the Mount of Olives, Chapel of the Holy Stairs, Judas‘ Betrayal, Condemnation of Jesus, Jesus Before Herod, Flagellation of Jesus, Chapel of Ecce Homo, Jesus Takes Up His Cross, Jesus Nailed to the Cross, Upper Church – Christ on the Cross, Holy Sepulcher, Circumcision of the Lord, Flight into Egypt, Twelve-Year-Old Jesus in the Temple, Jesus Meets His Mother, Virgin Mary Beneath the Cross, Jesus‘ Body in His Mother’s Lap, Burial of Jesus (kalvaria.org).
 It is presumed that Samuel Mikovínyi was the architect behind the design (nomad.sk).

 The Calvary is located northeast of the city center.
 According to an information board, the calvary represents Baroque sacral architecture, sculpture, visual arts, and crafts.
 The initiative for its construction came from Father František Perger in the 18th century, a member of the local community of the Society of Jesus, who built the Stations of the Cross on Scharffenberg Hill.
 The foundation stone was laid on September 14, 1744.
 The complex consists of 17 chapels, three churches, the Lamentation, and the Holy Sepulcher (Information Board).
 The calvary is unique in its liturgical conception, not copying the traditional model of the 14 Stations of the Cross but combining scenes from the lives of Jesus and the Virgin Mary.
 The main objects are symmetrically arranged on a slope facing the city.
 The chapels are connected by winding paths with wooden reliefs, and the interiors of the churches are decorated with wall paintings attributed to the Austrian painter Anton Schmidt (Bujnová et al., 2003).

 Part of the artistic decoration and furniture of one of the most valuable Baroque monuments in Slovakia was stolen, and some became the target of vandals.
 Local activists played a crucial role in including Calvary in the list of the 100 most endangered monuments in the world (Information Board).
 The Calvary was restored in the late 1970s and early 1980s (Bujnová et al., 2003).
 The Štiavnica Calvary came into being when Father František Perger from the Jesuit monastery in Banská Štiavnica wanted to buy Scharffenberg from the wealthy miner Leopold Andrej Fritz of Friedenlieb.
 Fritz found it odd that someone would want such a worthless place with thorns and prickles.
 Only after persistent insistence did Father reveal his intention to build a Calvary on the top.
-Fritz decided not to sell Scharffenberg for such a purpose but to donate it, as long as it serves for the honor of God” (according to Hidvéghy).
+Fritz decided not to sell Scharffenberg for such a purpose but to donate it, „as long as it serves for the honor of God“ (according to Hidvéghy).

 Úhorná

-Hits: 2187
+Hits: 2589

 Obec vznikla na základe valaského práva (uhorna.sk), v južnej časti Volovských vrchov vo výške 713 metrov nad morom (Wikipedia).
-Historické názvy obce: Ohary, Ohor, Uhorna, Dénes (spisskanovaves.eu).
+Historické názvy : Ohary, Ohor, Uhorna, Dénes (spisskanovaves.eu).
 Obyvatelia sa živili chovom oviec, pálením dreveného uhlia, povozníctvom, prácou v lese a v baniach a tkáčstvom (uhorna.sk).
 Prvá písomná zmienka je z roku 1383 (uhorna.sk).
-V obci sa zachovalo množstvo starých zrubových domov s konca 19. storočia a zo začiatku 20. storočia (keturist.sk).
+V obci sa zachovalo množstvo starých zrubových s konca 19. storočia a zo začiatku 20. storočia (keturist.sk).
 V 19. storočí ťažké životné podmienky a kríza baní v Smolníku podnietili vysťahovanie sa časti miestnych občanov do iných priemyselných obcí Spiša.
 V roku 1828 mala obec 75 domov a 552 obyvateľov (spisskanovaves.eu).
 Nad obcou sa nachádza Kaplnka Snežnej Panny Márie, kde sa každoročne 5. augusta koná púť.
-Pri kaplnke vyteká prameň vody, ktorý je považovaný veriacimi za liečivý.
+Pri kaplnke vyteká prameň , ktorý je považovaný veriacimi za liečivý.
 Pod obcou je vodná nádrž Úhorná, ktoré bolo vystavané za účelom zásobovania vodou baní v susednej obci Smolník (Wikipedia).
-Nádrž nesie názov Jazero mieru, bola postavená v roku 1768, používala sa aj na pohon čerpadiel pod Spitzenbergom, kam sa voda z kanála privádzala potrubím dlhým osem kilometrov (retep.sk).
+Nádrž nesie názov Jazero mieru, bola postavená v roku 1768, používala sa aj na pohon čerpadiel pod Spitzenbergom, kam sa z kanála privádzala potrubím dlhým osem kilometrov (retep.sk).
 Dnes sa Úhorná stáva chalupárskou obcou, najmä počas víkendov a školských prázdnin.
-Na hrádzu sa chodia ľudia v lete kúpať (keturist.sk).
+Na hrádzu sa chodia v lete kúpať (keturist.sk).
 Dnes tu žije na ploche 8.83 km2 140 obyvateľov (uhorna.sk)

 The village was established based on Wallachian law (uhorna.sk) in the southern part of the Volovské Vrchy at an altitude of 713 meters above sea level (Wikipedia).
 Historical names of the village include Ohary, Ohor, Uhorna, Dénes (spisskanovaves.eu).
 The residents were engaged in sheep farming, wood charcoal burning, carting, forestry, mining, and weaving (uhorna.sk).
 The first written mention dates back to 1383 (uhorna.sk).
 The village preserves many old log houses from the late 19th and early 20th centuries (keturist.sk).
-In the 19th century, difficult living conditions and the crisis of mines in Smolník prompted some locals to migrate to other industrial towns in Spiš.
+In the 19th century, difficult living conditions and the crisis of mines in Smolník prompted some locals to migrate to other industrial towns in .
 In 1828, the village had 75 houses and 552 inhabitants (spisskanovaves.eu).
 Above the village is the Chapel of Our Lady of the Snows, where an annual pilgrimage takes place on August 5th.
 A spring of water, considered by believers to be healing, flows near the chapel.
 Below the village is the Úhorná reservoir, built to supply water to the mines in the neighboring village of Smolník (Wikipedia).
-The reservoir is named Jazero mieru” (Lake of Peace) and was built in 1768; it was also used to power pumps under Spitzenberg, where water was brought through an eight-kilometer-long pipeline (retep.sk).
+The reservoir is named „Jazero mieru“ (Lake of Peace) and was built in 1768; it was also used to power pumps under Spitzenberg, where water was brought through an eight-kilometer-long pipeline (retep.sk).
 Today, Úhorná becomes a cottage village, especially during weekends and school holidays.
 People come to swim on the dam in the summer (keturist.sk).
-Currently, 140 inhabitants live on an area of 8.83 km² (uhorna.sk).
+Currently, 140 inhabitants live on an area of 8.83 km2 (uhorna.sk).

 A falu valakói jog alapján alakult ki (uhorna.sk) a Volovské Vrchy déli részén, tengerszint feletti 713 méteres magasságban (Wikipedia).
 A falu történelmi nevei közé tartozik az Ohary, Ohor, Uhorna, Dénes (spisskanovaves.eu).
 A lakosok juhászattal, favágással, szénkészítéssel, szállítással, erdészkedéssel, bányászattal és szövési munkával foglalkoztak (uhorna.sk).
 Az első írásos említés 1383-ra datálódik (uhorna.sk).
 A falu számos régi gerendaházat őriz a 19. század végéről és a 20. század elejéről (keturist.sk).
-A 19. században a nehezen élhető körülmények és a Smolník‑i bányák válsága miatt néhány helybeli Spiš más ipari városaiba költözött.
+A 19. században a nehezen élhető körülmények és a Smolník-i bányák válsága miatt néhány helybeli Spiš más ipari városaiba költözött.
 1828-ban a faluban 75 ház és 552 lakos volt (spisskanovaves.eu).
-A falu felett található a Hóleány-kápolna, ahol minden év augusztus 5‑én tartanak búcsút.
+A falu felett található a Hóleány-kápolna, ahol minden év augusztus 5-én tartanak búcsút.
 A kápolna mellett egy forrás található, amit a hívők gyógyítónak tartanak.
 A falu alatt van az Úhorná víztározó, amelyet a szomszédos Smolník bányáinak vízzel való ellátására építettek (Wikipedia).
-A tározót Jazero mieru” néven ismerik, 1768-ban épült, és a Spitzenberg alatt lévő szivattyúk működtetésére is szolgált, ahova a vizet egy nyolc kilométer hosszú csővezetéken keresztül vezették (retep.sk).
+A tározót „Jazero mieru“ néven ismerik, 1768-ban épült, és a Spitzenberg alatt lévő szivattyúk működtetésére is szolgált, ahova a vizet egy nyolc kilométer hosszú csővezetéken keresztül vezették (retep.sk).
 Ma az Úhorná üdülőfaluvá válik, különösen hétvégéken és iskolai szünetekben.
 Az emberek nyáron a gát mellett fürödni járnak (keturist.sk).
-Jelenleg 140 lakos él 8,83 km² területen (uhorna.sk).
+Jelenleg 140 lakos él 8,83 km2 területen (uhorna.sk).

 Das Dorf entstand auf der Grundlage des Wallachischen Rechts (uhorna.sk) im südlichen Teil der Volovské Vrchy auf einer Höhe von 713 Metern über dem Meeresspiegel (Wikipedia).
 Historische Namen des Dorfes sind Ohary, Ohor, Uhorna, Dénes (spisskanovaves.eu).
 Die Bewohner waren in Schafzucht, Holzkohleherstellung, Fuhrwesen, Forstwirtschaft, Bergbau und Weberei tätig (uhorna.sk).
 Die erste schriftliche Erwähnung stammt aus dem Jahr 1383 (uhorna.sk).
 Das Dorf bewahrt viele alte Blockhäuser aus dem späten 19. und frühen 20.
 Jahrhundert (keturist.sk).
 Im 19.
 Jahrhundert führten schwierige Lebensbedingungen und die Krise der Bergwerke in Smolník dazu, dass einige Einheimische in andere Industriestädte in der Region Spiš umzogen.
 1828 hatte das Dorf 75 Häuser und 552 Einwohner (spisskanovaves.eu). Über dem Dorf steht die Kapelle Unserer Lieben Frau vom Schnee, in der am 5.
 August alljährlich eine Wallfahrt stattfindet.
 Neben der Kapelle befindet sich eine Quelle, die von Gläubigen als heilend betrachtet wird.
 Unterhalb des Dorfes liegt der Stausee Úhorná, der zur Wasserversorgung der Bergwerke im benachbarten Dorf Smolník erbaut wurde (Wikipedia).
-Der Stausee trägt den Namen Jazero mieru” (See des Friedens) und wurde 1768 gebaut; er wurde auch zur Stromerzeugung für Pumpen unter Spitzenberg genutzt, wohin das Wasser durch eine acht Kilometer lange Leitung geleitet wurde (retep.sk).
+Der Stausee trägt den Namen „Jazero mieru“ (See des Friedens) und wurde 1768 gebaut; er wurde auch zur Stromerzeugung für Pumpen unter Spitzenberg genutzt, wohin das Wasser durch eine acht Kilometer lange Leitung geleitet wurde (retep.sk).
 Heutzutage wird Úhorná während Wochenenden und Schulferien zu einem Feriendorf, wo die Leute im Sommer zum Schwimmen an den Damm kommen (keturist.sk).
-Derzeit leben 140 Einwohner auf einer Fläche von 8,83 km² (uhorna.sk).
+Derzeit leben 140 Einwohner auf einer Fläche von 8,83 km2 (uhorna.sk).

 Šaštín-Stráže

-Hits: 4266
+Hits: 4988

 Šaštín-Stráže sú známym mariánskym pútnickým miestom (mestosastinstraze.sk).
 Prvá zmienka o Šaštíne je z roku 1218 po pomenovaním Saswar (mestosastinstraze.sk), Sasvár.
 Avšak už od druhej polovice 10. storočia bolo územie Šaštína osídlené.
 Názov Šaštín je odvodený od maďarského sás – šašina, trstina, pretože sa tu rozprestieralo množstvo močiarov.
 V roku 1218 Imrich II. daroval lebényenský kláštor SassinŠaštínsky hrad bol najdôležitejším strážnym hradom celého Záhoria.
 Postavili ho pri rieke Myjave ako vodný hrad a potom aj na pahorkatine ako predsunuté stráže (Stráže nad Myjavou) (mestosastinstraze.sk).
 Rád paulínov sa v roku 1733 podujal postaviť v Šaštíne pútnický chrám a kláštor (mestosastinstraze.sk).
 Paulíni – pavlíni boli rehoľníci svätého Pavla.
 Dnes je kláštor a bazilika v správe saleziánskej rehole (Wikipedia).

 Bazilika bola z kostola povýšená v roku 1964 ako prvý chrám na Slovensku (mestosastinstraze.sk).
 Počas pútí Šaštín navštívi niekoľko desiatok tisíc pútnikov (Wikipedia).
 V roku 1987 baziliku navštívila Matka Tereza (mestosastinstraze.sk).
 Bazilika je dvojvežová.
 Pri nej sa nachádza kláštor, kaplnka a stĺp so súsoším Najsvätejšiej trojice.
 Kostol v Šaštíne je datovaný na rok 1400.
 Vedľa neho je Loretánska kaplnka zo 17. storočia.
 Kalváriu pri cintoríne postavili v roku 1798 (mestosastinstraze.sk).
 Zaujímavosťou je, že netradične vznikla na rovine (mestosastinstraze.sk).
-Južne od Baziliky Sedembolestnej sú dva rybníky o výmere 1820,31 m2, ktoré vybudovali paulíni a slúžili na chov rýb (mestosastinstraze.sk).
+Južne od Sedembolestnej sú dva o výmere 1820,31 m2, ktoré vybudovali paulíni a slúžili na rýb (mestosastinstraze.sk).
 V 18. storočí v Šaštíne manžel Márie Terézie, František Lotrinský založil v kaštieli prvú uhorskú manufaktúru na výrobu textilu – kartúnku.
 V 19. storočí sa nedokázala udržať, neskôr tu fungoval cukrovar. Židovská synagóga pochádza z roku 1852 (mestosastinstraze.sk).
 V Šaštíne sa narodila speváčka Jana Kocianová.
 Pôsobí tu spisovateľ Dušan Dušek (Wikipedia).

 Stráže boli pred rokom 1960 samostatnou obcou (mestosastinstraze.sk).
-V rokoch 19611971 sa obec nazývala Šaštínske Stráže (mestosastinstraze.sk).
+V rokoch 1961 až 1971 sa obec nazývala Šaštínske Stráže (mestosastinstraze.sk).
 Obec vznikla hlboko v stredoveku, jej kostol sa viaže s rokom 1339.
 Obec bola jednou z najstarších obcí na Záhorí, bola predstrážou Šaštínskeho hradu (mestosastinstraze.sk).
 Prvá známa písomná zmienka o Strážach je z roku 1392 (mestosastinstraze.sk).
 V šesťdesiatych rokoch navŕtali horúcu vodu, ktorá sa však nevyužíva (mestosastinstraze.sk).
 Letohrádok Belveder bol obľúbeným letoviskom Márie Terézie a bol ešte koncom 18.storočia obývaný.
-Okolo zámočku boli vinice a opatrovateľ 1416 pivníc mal osobitný byt, ktorý ešte stál v roku 1921 a nazýval sa Kellermajstrom”.
+Okolo zámočku boli a opatrovateľ 14 až 16 pivníc mal osobitný byt, ktorý ešte stál v roku 1921 a nazýval sa „Kellermajstrom„.
 Zámok mal vraj podzemné spojenie so šaštínskym zámkom.
 Začiatkom 19. storočia bol zámok Belveder rozbúraný, ale pivnice stáli až do roku 1918.
 Pamiatkou na existenciu zámku je zachovaná zámocká studňa, 60 m hlboká, ktorá podzemnými chodbami bola spojená s pivnicami (mestosastinstraze.sk).

-Šaštín-Stráže is a town in the northern part of Záhorie.
+Šaštín-Stráže is a town in the northern part of .
 It is home to the beautiful Basilica of the Seven Sorrows (Peter Kaclík).
-With an area of 42 km², the town has a population of 5015 inhabitants.
+With an area of 42 km2, the town has a population of 5015 inhabitants.
 It is situated at an elevation of 256 meters above sea level (mestosastinstraze.sk) in the central part of Záhorie Lowland, along the middle course of the Myjava River (Wikipedia).

 Šaštín-Stráže is a renowned Marian pilgrimage site (mestosastinstraze.sk).
 The first mention of Šaštín dates back to 1218 when it was called Saswar (mestosastinstraze.sk), Sasvár.
 However, the territory of Šaštín has been inhabited since the second half of the 10th century.
-The name Šaštín is derived from the Hungarian sás,” meaning reed, as the area was covered with numerous marshes.
+The name Šaštín is derived from the Hungarian „sás,“ meaning reed, as the area was covered with numerous marshes.
 In 1218, Imrich II donated the Sasín estate to the Lebény Monastery. Šaštín Castle was the most important watchtower of the entire Záhorie region, built as a water castle along the Myjava River and later on a hill as an advanced guard (Stráže nad Myjavou) (mestosastinstraze.sk).
 In 1733, the Pauline order undertook the construction of the pilgrimage church and monastery in Šaštín (mestosastinstraze.sk).
 The Paulines, also known as Piarists, were followers of Saint Paul.
 Today, the monastery and basilica are under the administration of the Salesian order (Wikipedia).

 The Basilica was elevated from a church in 1964, becoming the first basilica in Slovakia (mestosastinstraze.sk).
 During pilgrimages, Šaštín attracts tens of thousands of pilgrims (Wikipedia).
 In 1987, Mother Teresa visited the basilica (mestosastinstraze.sk).
 The basilica has two towers, and near it, there is a monastery, a chapel, and a column with the Holy Trinity statue.
 The church in Šaštín dates back to the year 1400.
 Next to it is the Loretto Chapel from the 17th century.
 The calvary near the cemetery was built in 1798 (mestosastinstraze.sk) and is noteworthy for being on level ground (mestosastinstraze.sk).
 South of the Basilica of the Seven Sorrows are two ponds with an area of 1820.31 m2, built by the Paulines for fish farming (mestosastinstraze.sk).
 In the 18th century, the husband of Maria Theresa, Francis I, established the first Hungarian textile manufacturing factory for fabric production – Kartúnka – in Šaštín Castle.
 In the 19th century, it couldn’t sustain itself, and later a sugar factory operated there.
 The Jewish synagogue dates back to 1852 (mestosastinstraze.sk).
 Singer Jana Kocianová was born in Šaštín, and writer Dušan Dušek resides there (Wikipedia).

 Stráže was an independent municipality before 1960 (mestosastinstraze.sk).
 From 1961 to 1971, the town was called Šaštínske Stráže (mestosastinstraze.sk).
 The village originated in the Middle Ages, with its church dating back to 1339.
 Stráže was one of the oldest villages in Záhorie, serving as the outpost of Šaštín Castle (mestosastinstraze.sk).
 The first known written mention of Stráže is from 1392 (mestosastinstraze.sk).
 In the 1960s, hot water was drilled but remains unused today (mestosastinstraze.sk).
 The Belvedere summer palace was a favorite retreat for Maria Theresa and was still inhabited at the end of the 18th century.
-Vineyards surrounded the castle, and the caretaker of the 14 to 16 cellars had a separate residence called Kellermajstrom,” which still stood in 1921.
+Vineyards surrounded the castle, and the caretaker of the 14 to 16 cellars had a separate residence called „Kellermajstrom,“ which still stood in 1921.
 The castle reportedly had an underground connection to Šaštín Castle.
 Belvedere Castle was demolished at the beginning of the 19th century, but the cellars stood until 1918.
 A reminder of the castle’s existence is the preserved castle well, 60 meters deep, connected by underground passages to the cellars (mestosastinstraze.sk).

 Šaštín-Stráže ist eine Stadt im Norden des Záhorie.
 Dort befindet sich die wunderschöne Basilika der Sieben Schmerzen Mariens (Peter Kaclík).
 Auf einer Fläche von 42 km2 leben 5015 Einwohner.
 Die Stadt liegt auf einer Höhe von 256 Metern über dem Meeresspiegel (mestosastinstraze.sk) in der zentralen Region der Záhorská nížina am Mittellauf des Flusses Myjava (Wikipedia).

 Šaštín-Stráže ist ein bekannter Wallfahrtsort der Jungfrau Maria (mestosastinstraze.sk).
 Die erste Erwähnung von Šaštín stammt aus dem Jahr 1218 unter dem Namen Saswar (mestosastinstraze.sk), Sasvár.
 Das Gebiet von Šaštín war jedoch bereits seit der zweiten Hälfte des 10.
 Jahrhunderts besiedelt.
-Der Name Šaštín leitet sich vom ungarischen sás – šašina, trstina” ab, da sich hier viele Sümpfe erstreckten.
+Der Name Šaštín leitet sich vom ungarischen „sás – šašina, trstina“ ab, da sich hier viele Sümpfe erstreckten.
 Im Jahr 1218 schenkte Imrich II. das Kloster Lebény dem Kloster Sassin.
 Die Šaštín-Burg war die wichtigste Wachburg des gesamten Záhorie.
 Sie wurde am Fluss Myjava als Wasserburg errichtet und dann auf einem Hügel als Vorposten (Stráže nad Myjavou) (mestosastinstraze.sk).
 Im Jahr 1733 beschloss der Paulinerorden, eine Wallfahrtskirche und ein Kloster in Šaštín zu errichten (mestosastinstraze.sk).
 Die Pauliner waren Mönche des heiligen Paulus.
 Heute werden das Kloster und die Basilika von der Salesianer-Gemeinschaft verwaltet (Wikipedia).

 Die Basilika wurde im Jahr 1964 als erster Tempel in der Slowakei zur Basilika erhoben (mestosastinstraze.sk).
 Während der Wallfahrten besuchen Šaštín mehrere Zehntausend Pilger (Wikipedia).
 Im Jahr 1987 besuchte Mutter Teresa die Basilika (mestosastinstraze.sk).
 Die Basilika hat zwei Türme.
 Neben ihr befinden sich das Kloster, die Kapelle und eine Säule mit der Skulptur der Allerheiligsten Dreifaltigkeit.
 Die Kirche in Šaštín stammt aus dem Jahr 1400.
 Daneben steht die Lorettokapelle aus dem 17.
 Jahrhundert.
 Die Kalvarienbergkapelle am Friedhof wurde 1798 erbaut (mestosastinstraze.sk).
 Die Besonderheit ist, dass sie ungewöhnlicherweise auf einer Ebene entstand (mestosastinstraze.sk).
 Südlich der Basilika der Sieben Schmerzen Mariens gibt es zwei Teiche mit einer Fläche von 1820,31 m2, die von den Paulinern angelegt wurden und zur Fischzucht dienten (mestosastinstraze.sk).
 Im 18.
 Jahrhundert gründete Maria Theresias Ehemann, Franz Lothringen, im Schloss die erste ungarische Manufaktur zur Textilherstellung – Kartúnka.
 Im 19.
 Jahrhundert konnte sie nicht überleben, später befand sich dort eine Zuckerfabrik.
 Die Synagoge stammt aus dem Jahr 1852 (mestosastinstraze.sk).
 In Šaštín wurde die Sängerin Jana Kocianová geboren.
 Der Schriftsteller Dušan Dušek wirkt hier (Wikipedia).

 Stráže war vor 1960 eine eigenständige Gemeinde (mestosastinstraze.sk).
 In den Jahren 1961 bis 1971 hieß das Dorf Šaštínske Stráže (mestosastinstraze.sk).
 Das Dorf entstand im tiefen Mittelalter, seine Kirche ist mit dem Jahr 1339 verbunden.
 Das Dorf war eine der ältesten Siedlungen in Záhorie und war die Vorposten des Šaštín-Burgs (mestosastinstraze.sk).
 Die erste bekannte schriftliche Erwähnung von Stráže stammt aus dem Jahr 1392 (mestosastinstraze.sk).
 In den sechziger Jahren bohrten sie heißes Wasser, das jedoch nicht genutzt wird (mestosastinstraze.sk).
 Das Belveder-Sommerhaus war ein beliebter Erholungsort von Maria Theresia und wurde bis Ende des 18.
 Jahrhunderts bewohnt.
-Um das Schloss herum befanden sich Weinberge, und der Aufseher von 14 bis 16 Kellern hatte eine eigene Wohnung, die noch 1921 stand und Kellermajstrom” genannt wurde.
+Um das Schloss herum befanden sich Weinberge, und der Aufseher von 14 bis 16 Kellern hatte eine eigene Wohnung, die noch 1921 stand und „Kellermajstrom“ genannt wurde.
 Das Schloss hatte angeblich eine unterirdische Verbindung zum Schloss Šaštín.
 Anfang des 19.
 Jahrhunderts wurde das Schloss Belveder abgerissen, aber die Keller standen bis 1918.
 Ein Denkmal für die Existenz des Schlosses ist der erhaltene Schlossbrunnen, 60 m tief, der durch unterirdische Gänge mit den Kellern verbunden war (mestosastinstraze.sk).

 Veľký Šariš

-Hits: 1516
+Hits: 1996

-Veľký Šariš leží na juhovýchode Spišsko-Šarišského medzihoria, v Šarišskom podolí, na ploche 35.34 km2 (velkysaris.sk). Žije tu viac ako 6 000 obyvateľov (Wikipedia).
-Prvá písomná zmienka je z roku 1217Historickou pamiatkou mesta Veľký Šariš je aj parný rušeň, ktorý Šarišania familiárne nazývajú Mlinská džurka” (velkysaris.sk).
-Významnou pamiatkou je Šarišský hrad - jeden z najväčších hradov u nás, avšak dnes je je to ruina (Wikipedia).
+Veľký leží na juhovýchode Spišsko-Šarišského medzihoria, v Šarišskom podolí, na ploche 35.34 km(velkysaris.sk). Žije tu viac ako 6 000 obyvateľov (Wikipedia).
+Prvá písomná zmienka je z roku 1217.
+Historickou pamiatkou mesta Veľký Šariš je aj parný rušeň, ktorý Šarišania familiárne nazývajú „Mlinská džurka“ (velkysaris.sk).
+Významnou pamiatkou je Šarišský hrad – jeden z najväčších hradov u nás, avšak dnes je je to ruina (Wikipedia).

-Veľký Šariš is located in the southeast of the Spišsko-Šarišské Medzihorie, in the Šariš Basin, covering an area of 35.34 km² (velkysaris.sk).
+Veľký Šariš is located in the southeast of the Spišsko-Šarišské Medzihorie, in the Šariš Basin, covering an area of 35.34 km2 (velkysaris.sk).
 The town is home to more than 6,000 residents (Wikipedia).
 The first written mention dates back to the year 1217.
-A historical landmark in Veľký Šariš is the steam locomotive affectionately known as Mlinská džurka” by the locals (velkysaris.sk).
+A historical landmark in Veľký Šariš is the steam locomotive affectionately known as „Mlinská džurka“ by the locals (velkysaris.sk).
 Another significant monument is Šariš Castle, one of the largest castles in the country, although it currently stands in ruins (Wikipedia).

 Veľký Šariš is located 10 km from Prešov.
 The Church of Saint Michael is the dominant feature of the village.